coringao/cavestory-nx/README.md

 Cave Story NX
 =============

-**Cave Story NX** is a nostalgic side action adventure game to jump and shoot, using the NXEngine-evo[1] engine.
+Cave Story NX is a nostalgic side-action adventure game to jump and shoot, using the modified NXEngine-evo engine[1].

-This is a somewhat upgraded/refactored version of NXEngine[2].
+NXEngine-evo is a somewhat updated/refactored version of NXEngine[2].

 [1] https://github.com/nxengine/nxengine-evo